desuruproject/desuru/README.md

   --email admin@example.com
 ```

-That's it!
-Your app is now live.
+**Step 3:** Wait for deployment to complete.
+Your app will be live at your domain!

 ## What You Need